gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 1. Set up a password authentication with `redis['password']` and `redis['master_password']` (use the same password in all nodes).

-Reconfigure Omnibus GitLab for the changes to take effect: `sudo gitlab-ctl reconfigure`
+1. [Reconfigure Omnibus GitLab][reocnfigure] for the changes to take effect.

-### Configuring Slave Redis instances
+### Configuring the Slave Redis instances

 You will need to configure the following in `/etc/gitlab/gitlab.rb`: